stats

 data Array

-Array containing two arrays: [observed, modeled] values
+Two arrays: [observed, modeled] values (must be same length)

 Source: